meker12/commerce-channels.en/help/channel-manager/connect.md

 - **Commerce account**–To install software on Commerce instances, you must have an account with Owner or Admin access to the Commerce platform.

-  Account owners and Admin users can create Admin accounts from the Commerce instance or from the command line using the [!DNL Commerce] CLI command `admin:user:create`.
+  Account owners and Super users can create Admin accounts from the Commerce instance or from the command line using the [!DNL Commerce] CLI command `admin:user:create`.

 - **Adobe Commerce Production API Key**–This [key](https://docs.magento.com/user-guide/system/saas.html#apikey){target="_blank"} enables API access to services required by Channel Manager.
 You need the public and private credentials for this key.